SimpleEdit/editor/README.md

 Run `npm install` in your terminal to install packages.
 ### Step 3: Start your server!
 Run `npm start` to start your server on port 50000

+## Enjoy!
+SimpleEdit is not even in beta yet, so be paitent!
+NOTE: You only need to clone to repo and fork the repl once.
+To use it again, simply type `cd editor` again and type `npm start`.